 For example, your child might be entering new stages of life and having some difficulties.
 Perhaps you are struggling because your usual parenting style isn’t having the same results on what may seem like an entirely new child.
-If you have recently divorced, have a new child, lost a loved one, or even have a new blended family, therapy can help you navigate it all while keeping your family intact and full of love.
+If you have recently divorced, have a new child, lost a loved one, or even have a new blended family, working with a family therapist can help you navigate it all while keeping your family intact and full of love.

 Couples and Families Benefit From Family Therapy Sessions